nuuuwan/cmb_traffic/README.VISION.md

 Colombo’s roads often feel unpredictable, but what if we could turn that chaos into insight?

-The Colombo Traffic Index (CTI) will aim to do just that, creating a single number that represents how traffic is flowing across the Colombo Municipal Council (CMC) area at any given moment.
+The Colombo Traffic Index (CTI) will aim to do just that, creating a single number that represents how traffic is flowing across Colombo at any given moment.

 In this first version, the focus will be on the 37 square kilometre area overseen by the Colombo Municipal Council, the urban core that includes all addresses from Colombo 1 to Colombo 15.
 Future versions could extend this idea to nearby urban areas such as Dehiwala–Mount Lavinia, Kotte, and Gampaha, and, eventually, the entire island.